 During the period of time that the Lee family owned the plantation, several members of the enslaved community attempted to gain their freedom via escape routes.
 It is through these particular stories that Sully is now listed on the Underground Railroad Network to Freedom.

 The stories of the members of the enslaved community at Sully have been learned and continually cultivated over time through a series of archaeological discoveries, record-keeping, and letters.
-Today, the histories of people like Thornton, who cooked in the kitchen, Madam Juba, who laundered clothes, Sam, who worked as a blacksmith, and Prue, who was a devoted mother, are a large part of the experience of visiting Sully and taking part in several new tours.
+Today, the histories of people like Thornton, who cooked in the kitchen, Madam Juba, who laundered clothes, Sam, who worked as a blacksmith, and Prue, who was a devoted mother, are a large part of the experience of visiting Sully.

 Representative Slave Quarters at Sully Historic Site

 For those of us looking for things to do outside as the temperature begins to warm up, this is a wonderful opportunity to get outside AND learn something.
-The Forgotten Road tour is an outside walking tour focusing on the lives and stories of African Americans who lived at Sully, where visitors will have the opportunity to travel through the property and visit various historic buildings, including the kitchen/laundry, smokehouse, dairy, and the representative slave quarter cabin.
-You can reserve your space here.
+Grab your map and explore the park at your own pace.
+A self-guided audio tour is also available.
+Visitors will have the opportunity to travel through the property and visit various historic buildings, including the kitchen/laundry, smokehouse, dairy, and the representative slave quarter cabin.

 The Underground Railroad Network to Freedom

-For further information on upcoming events and tours, including historic house museum tours, or to reserve your Forgotten Road Tour, visit the Sully Historic Site website.
+For further information on upcoming events and tours, including historic house museum tours, visit the Sully Historic Site website.
 For more interesting stories on Black History in #FXVA, click here to read about Gum Springs, the oldest African American community in Fairfax County.
 Learn about Laurel Grove School, the last remaining colored school in the area here.
 Or explore the story of the Tinner Hill community, which became the first rural branch of the NAACP.
-You can also take an inner look at the African American experience during Civil War-era Virginia here.
+You can also take an inner look at the African American experience during Civil War-era Virginia here